 YPO member Tej Tadi is a neuroscientist and now the founder and CEO of MindMaze.
 He has made it his life's work to learn about the functioning of the brain, and his company is at the forefront of brain technology.

 Working at the intersection of neuroscience and computing, MindMaze is building the next generation of mind/machine interactions designed to improve lives through healthcare products and beyond.
 Tadi thinks everyone should know about the ownership, maintenance, and care of their human brain.
 Here is where you can start.

 - Every brain is wired in its own unique way.

 That means you need to find methods that fit with how you personally learn.
-Tadi explains: "Everyone learns and communicates differently and each learning style uses different parts of the brain.
+Tadi explains: "Everyone learns and communicates differently and each style uses different parts of the brain.
 For example, auditory learners use hearing to process information while visual learners rely on seeing to learn.
 If you want to get the most from a learning experience, find a strategy that offers more than the sum of single stimulation.
 The best bet is to find multimodal learning strategies."
 The same is true for others around you--don't assume they can benefit from the same modalities that are optimal for you.